Definition of terms used in this policy

 Why do we process personal data?

-We need to collect and store certain personal information so that we can fulfil your order, and contact you in the event of any query about it.
+We need to collect and store your personal information so that we can fulfil your order, and contact you in the event of any query about it.
 If you have given consent, we also add your email address to our emailing list.

 If we have purchased items from you, or have agreed to sell your items on your behalf, we need a record of the provenance of those items for security reasons.